 - Greens: Carrot tops, lettuce, collard greens, kale, spinach

 - Fruits: Apples, grapes, strawberries, cantaloupe, banana, kiwi, mango, tomato

 - Flowers: Geraniums, dandelions, petunias, lilies, carnations

 In addition to a range of foods and pet store supplements, offering pet turtles an additional source of calcium - necessary for a strong, healthy shell - is also a good idea.
-Crushed eggshells, oyster shells and cuttlebone are all fantastic calcium sources that can be added to a turtle's diet on a regular basis.
+Crushed eggshells, oyster shells, and cuttlebone are all fantastic calcium sources that you can add to your turtle's diet on a regular basis.